Andrew Taylor (architect): Political career

 Taylor retired from architecture in 1904, returning to London, England.
 He pursued a political career as a Conservative Party municipal councillor.
 He was elected to London County Council on 24 October 1908, representing Hampstead, and served until 1926.
 From 1911 to 1937 he also served as Chair of the Architectural Education Committee and Chair of the Slade Committee at University College London.
 In 1926 he was knighted for his political work.

-He died on the 5th December 1937 and is buried on the east side of Highgate Cemetery.
+He died on 5 December 1937 and is buried on the east side of Highgate Cemetery.

 Legacy

 Under his will, the Sir Andrew Taylor Prize in Fine Art and the Sir Andrew Taylor Prize in Architecture were founded at University College London.